-- A brief introduction to the objectives, goals, and operation of the catch card census programs (currently in Maryland and North Carolina), the MRFSS, and the for-hire survey (FHS). - An explanation of NMFS permits and regulations concerning bluefin tuna, other tunas, and other highly migratory species. - A detailed explanation of procedures for canvassing sites in assigned site clusters to determine appropriate strategies for maximizing the number of returning boats intercepted. - A detailed explanation of procedures for intercepting boats, screening and interviewing boat captains or owners, and gaining cooperation from boat captains and owners, and dealing with refusals and hostile sites.
-Training shall include procedures for requesting permission to board a vessel to examine the catch. - A detailed explanation of proper procedures for coding and editing responses to the questionnaire on the intercept survey data form and for filling out other forms. - A detailed explanation of proper procedures for the use of field guides and/or taxonomic keys to accurately identify fish species to the species level of classification and to identify the sex of individual fish of certain species. - A detailed explanation of proper procedures for measuring available fish. - A general discussion of the principles and techniques involved in random sampling that specifically addresses the importance of randomly sub-sampling fish for measurement and of randomly sub-sampling boats at very active interviewing sites. - A discussion of procedures to be used for obtaining local information on fishing activity and for updating LPIS MSR fishing activity information.
+- A detailed explanation of procedures for intercepting boats, screening and interviewing boat captains or owners, and gaining cooperation from boat captains and owners, and dealing with refusals and hostile sites.
+Training shall include procedures for requesting permission to board a vessel to examine the catch. - A detailed explanation of proper procedures for coding and editing responses to the questionnaire on the intercept survey data form and for filling out other forms. - A detailed explanation of proper procedures for the use of field guides and/or taxonomic keys to accurately identify fish species to the species level of classification and to identify the sex of individual fish of certain species. - A detailed explanation of proper procedures for measuring available fish including how to randomly sub-sample fish for measurement if there are too many to measure them all. - A discussion of procedures to be used for obtaining local information on fishing activity and for updating LPIS MSR fishing activity information.